 In his TEDx Talk, he revealed his observations on why the open-door policy had failed him and other business leaders:

 “I realized that they were using this open-door policy just as I was using it — as an excuse not to give any proper consideration to how communication should be done in an organization.”

 He argues that there are many reasons why employees might not feel comfortable using the open-door policy, such as:

-- They may come from a culture that doesn’t encourage direct communication.
+- Coming from a culture that doesn’t encourage direct communication, or

-- They may be new to the company and feel like they lack the authority to walk through the open door and talk to their manager.
+- Being new to the company and feeling like they lack the authority to walk through the open door and talk to their manager.

 Most often, it’s not enough to simply leave the door open.
 You need to understand how to help employees feel comfortable enough to come in.